SmartPracticeschool/llSPS-INT-62-AI-Powered-News-Search-App-Level-1-/README.md

-# llSPS-INT-62-AI-Powered-News-Search-App-Level-1-
-AI Powered News Search App (Level-1)
+### llSPS-INT-62-AI-Powered-News-Search-App-Level-1-AI Powered News Search App (Level-1)
-Project Summary:
+#Project Summary:
 The web is home to massive amounts of data, with more being created every day.
 Organizations can harness this constant stream of information to gain understanding, plan strategies, and find opportunities.
 Enriched news data can help your application make dynamic connections across current events faster.